 Graduation Rate Improvement Plan (GRIP)

-The GRIP is a free online assessment and planning tool available to school districts to positively impact the graduation rate and dropout rate of students by:
+The GRIP is a free online assessment and planning tool available to school districts that was created to positively impact the graduation and dropout rates of students by providing the following resources:

 For More Information